Diving bell: Rescue bell

 Diving bells have been used for submarine rescue.
-The closed dry bell is designed to seal against the deck of the submarine above an escape hatch.
-Water in the space between the bell and the submarine is pumped out and the hatches can be opened to allow occupants to leave the submarine and enter the bell.
+The closed, dry bell is designed to seal against the deck of the submarine above an escape hatch.
+Water in the space between the bell and the submarine is pumped out, and the pressure difference holds the bell against the submarine, so the hatches can be opened to allow occupants to leave the submarine and enter the bell.
 The hatches are then closed, the bell skirt flooded to release it from the submarine, and the bell with its load of survivors is hoisted back to the surface, where the survivors exit and the bell may return for the next group.
 The internal pressure in the bell is usually kept at atmospheric pressure to minimise run time by eliminating the need for decompression, so the seal between the bell skirt and the submarine deck is critical to the safety of the operation.
 This seal is provided by using a flexible sealing material, usually a type of rubber, which is pressed firmly against the smooth hatch surround by the pressure differential when the skirt is pumped out.

 Observation bell

-A closed bell, generally operated with internal pressure at atmospheric pressure, which provides an observation platform that can be lowered to depth with one or more occupants who can observe the environment through viewports, but are generally not provided with a means of interacting physically with the outside environment.
-A bathysphere is a similar structure.
+An observation bell is a closed bell, generally operated with internal pressure at atmospheric pressure, which provides an observation platform that can be lowered to depth with one or more occupants who can observe the environment through viewports, but are generally not provided with a means of interacting physically with the outside environment.
+The first observation bell was one of the first modern bells constructed in the late 19th century.

+The bathysphere and observation bell are similar structures.
+A steel bathysphere created in 1930 by William Beebe and Otis Barton had three crystal glass windows made for observation.
+Observation bells for shallower depths generally use different designs to bathyspheres.